Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Deriving the measurement imprecision

 which is squared when calculating the PSD.
-The imprecision associated with measuring the nanoparticle's motion along the $\boldsymbol{\hat{e}}_{q}$ axis, in the LP$_{\ell,m}$ output channel of the spatial mode sorter, will therefore be of the form ${S_{\mathrm{imp}, q}^{\ell,m} = S^{\ell,m}_{\mathrm{noise}} ~ / ~ (\beta_{q}^{\ell,m})^{2}}$~\cite{tebbenjohanns_optimal_2019, maurer_quantum_2023}.
-Let us now consider how one might go about minimising this measurement imprecision.
-In particular, given the coupling coefficients calculated in Fig.~\ref{FigThree} of the main text, we opt to consider the case wherein the LO field is effectively decoupled from each LP mode ($\eta^{\ell,m}_{\mathrm{ref}} = 0$).
+The imprecision associated with measuring the nanoparticle's motion along the $\boldsymbol{\hat{e}}_{q}$ axis, in the LP$_{\ell,m}$ output channel of the spatial mode sorter, will therefore be of the form ${S_{\mathrm{imp}, q}^{\ell,m} = S^{\ell,m}_{\mathrm{noise}} ~ / ~ (\beta_{q}^{\ell,m})^{2}}$~\cite{tebbenjohanns_optimal_2019, maurer_quantum_2023}. \\ Let's examine closer the form of the imprecision noise in the case where the LO is effectively decoupled from the LP mode ($\eta^{\ell,m}_{\mathrm{ref}} = 0$).
 In this case, the measurement imprecision reduces to which is minimised when $\eta^{\ell,m}_{q} = 1$.
-Perhaps counter-intuitively, this result suggests that the measurement imprecision is independent of the overlap of the inelastically and elastically scattered field, despite Eq.~(\ref{RecoveredSignal}) suggesting that our measurement relies on the interference of these two fields.
-Note that, in the case where each LP mode is instead decoupled from the elastically scattered field ($\eta^{\ell,m}_{0}=0$), we arrive at a very similar result.
-That is,
+Perhaps counter-intuitively, this result suggests that the measurement imprecision is independent of the overlap of the inelastically and elastically scattered field, despite Eq.~(\ref{RecoveredSignal}) suggesting that our measurement relies on the interference of these two fields. \\ Remarkably, in the case where we have a strong LO that is coupled to the LP channels ($\alpha_{\mathrm{ref}} \gg \alpha_{0}, \alpha_{q} $), we arrive at the same result where the measurement imprecision is independent of the overlap of the inelastically scattered fields and the LO.